 It used to be that to determine how fat a person was one took calipers and took anywhere from three to seven measurements of the body, came up with a total, and looked at a chart that took age into account to come up with a number for body fat percentage.
-That might that a few minutes or a little longer if you did as recommended and checked it twice to make sure.
+That might take a few minutes or a little longer if you did as recommended and checked it twice to make sure.

 Now BMI is the preferred measurement.
 Take weight and height and look at a chart – you’re done, let’s golf.